pingforhelp/BCA/Docs/bca Syllabus.md

 ----------
 > [!NOTE]
 > In the III Year (during the V and VI Semesters), students are required to select a pair of electives from one of the Two specified domains. **For example: if set ‘A’ is chosen,** courses 12 to 15 to be chosen as 12 A, 13 A, 14 A and 15 A. To ensure in-depth understanding and skill development in the chosen domain, students must continue with the same domain electives in both the V and VI Semesters.
-This table don't include the subtopics pls scroll down for that.
+This table doesn't include the subtopics.
+Scroll down for that.

 > [!NOTE]
 > Breakout of units, topics, and sub-topics.